Buyer’s Market vs Seller’s Market: A Guide to Decoding Market Conditions

 Buyers take their time because there’s no sense of urgency like you’d see in a seller’s market, explains Rock.
 When buyers see a home they like, they “don’t rush in two hours after it’s listed.”
 In fact, buyers are likely to tour a home multiple times, bringing family or a contractor friend for outside opinions.
 “People might take a week or two to even make a decision on a house,” Rock adds.

-In contrast to a strong seller’s market when sellers may accept a contract in days, sellers can expect their homes to sit on the market for more than six weeks.
+In contrast to a strong seller’s market when sellers may accept a contract in days, sellers can expect their homes to sit on the market for more than a month.

 Factors that lead to a buyer’s market